-The largest country in Central America, Guatemala is home to more than 15 million people.
+The most populous country in Central America, Guatemala is home to more than 15 million people.
 An estimated 60 percent of all Guatemalans live in poverty.

 A sad result of this widespread poverty is that Guatemala has one of the highest rates of chronic child malnutrition in the world.

 Less than half of all rural Guatemalans have access to running water, only a quarter have access to electricity, and only about one in 10 have access to modern sanitation facilities.
 Guatemala’s severe food insecurity and lack of accessible, affordable medical care has led to high infant, child and maternal mortality rates.